jer979/CryptoExplorers/README.md

 Saving artifacts...
   CryptoExplorersToken: 0x3f9a42997952682d2ac31ffd6e48f2158ee6b2c7
 ```

+## Updating Balances

-3. Edit `scripts/migrateBalances.js` to reflect:
+1. Edit `scripts/migrateBalances.js` to reflect:
   - the controller of the token contract (address that deployed it above).
   - the address of the token contract (output above).
-4. Edit `scripts/migrateBalances.csv` to reflect the accounts you want to update:
+2. Edit `scripts/migrateBalances.csv` to reflect the accounts you want to update:
   - line format is [address],[number of tokens to assign]
-5. Execute `node scripts/migrateBalances.js`:
+3. Execute `node scripts/migrateBalances.js`:
 ```
 Adams-MBP:CryptoExplorers adamdossa$ node scripts/migrateBalances.js
 Transaction: 0 Length: 11